szellmann/visionaray/README.md

 It's easy to adapt that to use CUDA, by using `__device__` lambdas, different scheduler types, and a bit of `thrust` for data management.
 The changes would amount to 10-15 extra lines of codes.
 Check out the [src/examples](examples) to see how this works.

-This should generate the following image:
+This should generate the following image (subject to some potential, minor differences based on your STL implementation's random number generator):

 ![result.png](https://raw.githubusercontent.com/wiki/szellmann/visionaray/img/result.png)